 Hello, my name is Chris.
 We are a Swiss-Malaysian family and operate a small restaurant and had been running a charter business with a small fleet of boats here in Langkawi.

 While we stopped this charter business, we are still in good contact with one of the boats that worked with us.
 This boat is quite unique as it is a traditional Malay wooden junk schooner of almost 100 feet and the only one of her kind for charter in Malaysia.
 The builder/owner/skipper of this boat had a very similar boat built in the 80ies and sailed it round the world.
 This Malaysian boat is built in an archaic technique with wooden dowels and caulking bark.
-The art of building these boats is rapidly dying out and very few masters have still been practising this skill on the East Coast of Peninsular Malaysia.
+The art of building these boats is rapidly dying out and very few masters are still alive and practise this skill in Kuala Terengganu on the east coast of Peninsular Malaysia.

 Check it out!